 Communicative skills at young age are crucial for health, employment and quality of life in later life.
 Screening for vision and hearing disorders in children, followed by early treatment, have shown to be highly effective.
 Early detection and treatment of a lazy eye prevents lifelong visual impairment and loss in quality of life.
 Early treatment of hearing impairment prevents delayed language development.
-EU-directives (e.g. 16620/11) give priority to these programmes, since they may impact tens of thousands of children and their parents.
+The European Union’s Council conclusions 16620/11 urge member states to give priority to these programmes, since they may impact tens of thousands of children and their parents.

 However, across Europe strong variation exists in the implementation of vision and hearing screening programs (VAHSPs) for children.
-In high-Income Countries (HICs) VAHSPs vary regarding age and frequency of testing, tests used, uptake, screening professionals, referral pathway and funding.
-This makes it difficult for policy makers and professionals to decide what VAHSP to implement in Low- to Middle-Income Countries (LMICs) and how.
+In High-Income Countries (HICs) VAHSPs vary regarding age and frequency of testing, tests used, uptake, screening professionals, referral pathway and funding.
+This makes it difficult for policy makers and professionals to decide what VAHSP to implement in Low- and Middle-Income Countries (LMICs) and how.

-Objective 1: Screening experts from all 41 EU-countries will report on demography, circumstances for screening, existing screening programmes and health systems, uptake, screening tests, diagnostics, treatment options, envisaged health benefits, societal costs and adverse effects in their country.
+Objective 1: Screening experts from all countries participating in the EU’s Horizon 2020 research programme will report on demography, circumstances for screening, existing screening programmes and health systems, uptake, screening tests, diagnostics, treatment options, envisaged health benefits, societal costs and adverse effects in their country.

 Objective 2: From these data and from the literature, the current provision of childhood screening, the types of screening programmes used and the key features of vision and hearing screening programmes will be identified across Europe.

 Objective 3: A decision-analytic, cost-effectiveness modelling framework of repeated screening will be prepared and populated with the reported data and with data from the literature.